What is it and why should marketers invest in it?

 What are the benefits of dynamic advertising?

-As detailed above, dynamic ads are tailored to provide an improved customer experience and increase engagement, but there are more benefits to be gained from adopting dynamic advertising.
+As detailed above, dynamic ads are tailored to provide an improved customer experience and, similar to interactive video ads, they increase engagement, but there are more benefits to be gained from adopting dynamic advertising.

 For instance, dynamic ads are exceedingly measurable.
 Granular statistics can be used to analyse the responses, reach and engagement.
 It also allows marketers to optimise campaigns through various digital channels.
 Brands can therefore get a lot more from their advertising spend, as they’re able to increase customer engagement with targeted, relevant ads which in turn drives KPIs more than a linear campaign.